protubero/beanstore/README.md

 ### Transaction History Plugin

-Use `BeanStoreHistoryPlugin` if you need to access a full change history of each instance.
-The simplistic implementation might consume too many resources in case of larger stores.
-Use it as a starting point of your refined and optimized solution.
+Use `BeanStoreHistoryPlugin` if you need to access a full change history of instances.
+First you have to register all entities for which you want to have the instance history.
+Then you can class `changes(PersistentObjectKey key)` at any time to get a full and up-to-date history of the instance.

 ### Transaction Log Plugin